 [PR.
-5.5.6-1] The 5G network shall be able to provide a mechanism to route specific traffic types from multimodal applications over a single session for a user using two or more UEs with different multimodal capabilities .See key performance requirements in Table 5.5.6-1.
+5.5.6-1] The 5G network shall be able to support a mechanism for a 3rd party application to indicate coordination of the communication for two or more UEs and their sessions.
+See key performance requirements in Table 5.5.6-1.
 Haptic (DL) information is communicated only from Remote Site to Local Site.

 Table 5.5.6-1: Potential Key performance requirements for a personal exclusion zone in dangerous remote environments.